juneyong-lee/juneyong-lee.github.io/_posts/2019-2-9-Week1-Sterile-Hood.md

 My sterile hood design is based on BioHack Academy's design below.
 <https://github.com/biohackacademy/BHA_SterileHood>

-A range hood I found from my local Ikea store was LUFTIG and the fan motor was screwed on the body of hood.
-So I had to take it out.
-Also the largest HEPA filter that was available in my local hardware store was size D (345 x 300 x 36mm).
-So I designed my sterile hood based on mainly these two factors.
+A range hood I found from a local Ikea store was LUFTIG.
+The fan motor was screwed on the body of hood and I took the fan out.
+Also the largest available HEPA filter was "size D" (345 x 300 x 36mm).
+I designed my sterile hood based on mainly these two factors.
 I used wood glue for all of the plywood panels except the top/cover panel.
 It's held by M3 screws so that I could access inside.
 For finishing, a coat of Shellac was sprayed and light sandeding was applied with 400 grit sand papers.

 The air flow is not so great.
 I'm considering getting a better fan from Ikea (225CFM) and also filling in some area near the fan to create better air flow.